Qumulo/docs/c-series-chassis-replacement.md

   - 2u_chassis_replacement
 ---

-# Replacing the Chassis in Qumulo C-Series 2U (C-168T and C-432T) Nodes
+# Replacing the Chassis of Qumulo C-Series 2U (C-168T and C-432T) Nodes
 This section explains how you can replace the chassis in Qumulo C-Series 2U nodes.

 ## Prerequisites